 Let us take a look at how the company uses Big Data and AI.

 Since Coca-Cola serves people from more than 200 countries, the purchase behavior varies significantly from region to region.
-So, Coca-Cola leverages Big Data Analytics to identify the patterns in the purchases (Talking about use of Big data, it may interest you to read about 5 ways companies use Big Data), what suits the people of a specific region, flavors preferred, and other such crucial insights.
+So, Coca-Cola leverages Big Data Analytics to identify the patterns in the purchases, what suits the people of a specific region, flavors preferred, and other such crucial insights.
 It then launches its products accordingly and facilitates its user with an enhanced personalized experience.

 For instance, in 2008, Coca-Cola launched fountain drink machines which allowed the consumers to mix different flavors and make a drink of their choice.
 They could do all this using their smartphones and could even save the choice for future use.
 This practice gave the company a lot of insights which it used to launch a new product.